marxin/texi2rst-generated/sphinx/gcc/options-controlling-c++-dialect.rst

   :option:`-std=c++20`.
 In pre-C++20 dialects, this warning can be enabled by :option:`-Wenum-conversion`.

+.. option:: -Wno-deprecated-enum-float-conversion
+.. option:: -Wdeprecated-enum-float-conversion
-.. option:: -Wno-deprecated-enum-float-conversion , -Wdeprecated-enum-float-conversion, -Wno-deprecated-enum-float-conversion
+.. option:: -Wno-deprecated-enum-float-conversion

   .. note::